coruzzilab/PhyloGeneious/README.md

 nohup sh $OID_HOME/bin/topshell.sh > run.log 2>&1 &
 ```

+To do a test run of the pipeline, copy the testdata directory provided here to your desired location, modify the paths in setoid.sh, and follow the above instructions.
+Run time will vary depending on resource availability, but a successful test run should complete in less than twelve hours, with TNT jobs running for less than an hour.

 #### Some notes:
 - A log of the main job is saved in the "toplog" subfolder
 - The pipeline is set to cancels it self every 20 hr, and restart automatically.
 This is because often jobs on HPC have a walltime limit.
 In the furue we will allow to costumize this variable
 - It creates ".done" files, so that if a job crashes, it picks up where it left (just restart the run again, don't forget the environment variables...)
+- If TNT jobs are running for long periods without completion or log output, double-check that the TNT license has been agreed to.

 ### Outputs:
 The pipeline will identify ortholog groups and create concatenated matrices and partition files: